Isayso/PlaylistEditor/README.md

 # Playlist Editor
 Editor for Kodi video playlist files .m3u for Windows with send link to Kodi support.
+A version for IPTV files under development (beta version see below)

 - You can edit and create Kodi video playlists, add, rename, move and delete playlist entries, drag&drop video files and m3u files to add to list.
 Search for names and find duplicate links to merge files.
 Copy/paste links to other editor instance.
 A copy link to clipboard with a JDownloader friendly delay is integrated.
+Send or queue links to the connected Kodi device.

 ![UI](PlaylistEditor3.PNG)